kudobuilder/kudo/docs/concepts.md

 ## PlanExecution

 Every time a plan is executed, PlanExecution CRD is stored with inputs and status of the plan (e.g., when you upgrade kafka from version 2.4.0 -> 2.4.1).
-You can query status of any plan via CLI.
+You can query the status of any plan via the CLI.